-Radiology education is an integral part of mission of the radiology department at Columbia University Medical Center.
-Faculty and residents work closely with exceptional students from the College of Physicians and Surgeons who rotate through our department.
+Radiology education is an integral part of mission of the radiology department at Columbia University Irving Medical Center.
+Faculty and residents work closely with exceptional students from the Vagelos College of Physicians and Surgeons who rotate through our department.
 The radiology electives are among the most popular at the medical school.

 Students are taught the basics of image interpretation and the most common radiologic life threatening emergencies.
-Students are familiarized with the ACR appropriateness criteria to facilitate appropriate utilization of radiologic resources regardless of the clinical specialty they wish to pursue.
+Students are familiarized with the American College of Radiology (ACR) appropriateness criteria to facilitate appropriate utilization of radiologic resources regardless of the clinical specialty they wish to pursue.
 Many students also find faculty mentors in the department for their Scholarly Projects and participate in various research opportunities offered through our department.

 We are proud to have the opportunity to collaborate with RAD-AID to provide medical students with one of the first global health radiology electives in the country.

-We also provide opportunities for many international students who are interested in exploring a radiology elective with us.
-Please contact Brooke Rawson (firstname.lastname@example.org) in the medical school to enroll in any of the electives.
+We also provide opportunities for international students who are interested in exploring a radiology elective with us, through the Vagelos College of Physicians and Surgeons Visiting Student Program.

 Diagnostic Radiology Elective: Diagnostic Radiology